keks51/spark-salesforce/README.md

 This algorithm is repeated until all data between `initial offset` and `end offset` is loaded.
 Recreating partitions approach allow to load large and skewed tables with minimum of cluster resources.
 if option `streamingLoadAvailableData` is true then spark streaming job is finished.
-Else new data is polling each `streamingAdditionalWaitWhenIncrementalLoading` and number of partitions will be calculated by:
+Else new data is polling each `streamingAdditionalWaitWhenIncrementalLoading` and the number of partitions is calculated by:
 `math.min(sfOptions.sfLoadNumPartitions, math.ceil(newRecords / sfOptions.streamingMaxRecordsInPartition))`
 #### Limitations
 Watermarks are not supported.
 They can be supported when loading data in one partition but this approach is not yet implemented
+DStreams are not supported.
+ContinuousReadSupport is not supported.

 ## Examples
 All options can be set via `--conf`.
 Just add `spark.sf` at the begging.
 For example, `--conf 'spark.sf.userName'`